 RANKED!
 The 10 Most Unexpected 2020 Golden Globes Winners

 More than any other awards show (probably), the Golden Globes likes to throw in more than a few upsets every year.
 Sometimes these champions turn the tide of public opinion right before the Academy Awards or bring attention to television and film that would otherwise go overlooked.
 Other times, they have no effect whatsoever.
-This year, Netflix got its ass kicked; regardless, a lot of worthy creatives were invited onstage to accept a little golden man that they will forever cherish—a reminder that dreams come true at the Beverly Hilton in Beverly Hills (just ask the array of politicians that have had less-than-admirable experiences there).
+This year, Netflix got its ass kicked; regardless, a lot of worthy creatives were invited onstage to accept a little golden statue that they will forever cherish—a reminder that dreams come true at the Beverly Hilton in Beverly Hills (just ask the array of politicians that have had less-than-admirable experiences there).
 The following list ranks the most unexpected winners from the 2020 Golden Globes.

 Cover Photo: FREDERIC J. BROWN / Contributor (Getty Images)